-On Friday, May 14, Rodrigo will reprise her as Nini in High School Musical: The Musical: The Series’ second season on Disney+.
+On Friday, May 14, Rodrigo will reprise herself as Nini in High School Musical: The Musical: The Series’ second season on Disney+.
 Before Rodrigo ever walked the halls of East High, however, she played a student at a far crunchier school with just as many zany surprises: New Girls’ Banyon Canyon.
 Rodrigo’s first-ever TV role was playing Terrinea, one of Jessica Day’s (Zooey Deschanel) Pepperwood Chronicles-obsessed students in New Girl season 6.

 Rodrigo has been preparing to have a comically close friendship with a competitively intense educator — like HSM’s well-meaning Miss Jenn (Kate Reinders) — for years.
 The first time around simply involved much more Nick Miller (Jake Johnson) comedy.

 Rodrigo appears in the 2017 episode “Young Adult,” which, like all New Girl episodes, finds Jess in a low-stakes pickle.
-In this case, Jess — formerly the vice principal of L.A.’s trendy Banyon Canyon — is one episode into principal-dom and feeling disconnected from her students.
+In this case, Jess — formerly the vice principal of L.A.’s trendy Banyon Canyon — is one episode into being headteacher and feeling disconnected from her students.
 Then, she notices the book three cool-girl students are carrying around: The Pepperwood Chronicles, Nick’s shockingly explicit bayou noir novel (“It’s about a man who has nothing, who risks everything to feel something”).
 In an effort to impress her students — including Rodrigo’s Terrinea — Jessica begs Nick to come have lunch with the girls.